 After talking back and forth with Kira about the more mundane things in life, we finally reached the park.
 It wasn't that big.
 It was only 75 meters around and had a few flower beds and benches with a few trees spotted around.
 However, this little spot manages to garner a significant amount of attention...
 Though that's mainly due to the lack of better options...
 But on a weekend, there was no better place to be.

 Kira plopped herself onto the nearest bench with a thunk.

-“Hungry?”
-She asked me with an adorable smile as she held out a fairly large bento box.
+Reaching into her bag, she gave me an adorable smile as she held out a fairly large bento box.